How to Install and Use IPython

 What is IPython?

-If you’ve previously downloaded Python 3, you probably started the Python 3 interpreter by typing the following command into your computer’s terminal:
+If you’ve previously downloaded Python, you probably start the Python interpreter by typing the following command into your computer’s terminal:

-Starting the Python interpreter allows you to run Python code within your terminal.
+When the interpreter loads, you can run Python code using the interpreter in your terminal.
 Although this is helpful, the Python interpreter has its limitations.
-For example, the Python interpreter does not provide syntax highlighting, tab completion, proper indentation, and several other important features that a code editor would provide.
+For example, the Python interpreter does not provide syntax highlighting, tab completion, proper indentation, and much more.

 Where Can I Get IPython?

 We suggest installing IPython using the Python Anaconda distribution.
-When you install Python via Anaconda, IPython will automatically be installed.
+When you install Python via Anaconda, you’ll automatically install IPython.
 If you install Python via Miniconda (a smaller version of Anaconda), you’ll have to install IPython using

 conda (Anaconda’s package manager for data science packages) with the following command: